 The base variant of the Genesis GV60 compact SUV will likely cost about the same as the Genesis GV80 mid-size SUV, suggested a report from The Korea Herald in January.
 Prices of the US-bound electric SUV will fall between KRW 60 and 90 million or approximately USD 54,000 and 81,000 in the launch market of South Korea.

 On the other hand, the top-end Genesis GV60 would cost more than the Genesis GV80 in the brand’s home market, as per the report.
 For reference, the latter starts at KRW 61.80 million (~USD 55,000) and reaches KRW 67.30 million (~USD 60,000) for the highest specification.
-Despite the smaller size, the GV60 is in a different league when it comes to features, technology and cost of ownership.
+Despite the smaller size, the GV60 is in a different league when it comes to features, technology, and ownership cost.
 Note that the prices quoted are before generous Korean government subsidy for EVs is applied.

 Among the new-age technologies, the Genesis electric SUV will feature virtual exterior mirrors.
 A spy shot in a video youtube.com channel 김한용의 MOCAR posted indicates that the top-end Genesis GV60 electric SUV will come with virtual ORVMs.
-The virtual exterior mirrors could come as an optional extra in markets where regulation allows the sale of vehicles without traditional mirrors.
+The virtual exterior mirrors could come as an optional extra in markets where regulation allows vehicles’ sale without traditional mirrors.

 The Audi e-tron became the world’s first mass-production car available with virtual ORVMs when it arrived in 2018.
-These ORVMs are driver-controllable cameras in place of conventional mirrors.
-The feed they capture is displayed in realtime on screens placed inside the cabin, typically on the front door panels.
-The Audi e-tron, for example, uses Samsung-made 7-inch OLED displays, which the driver can touch the display and zoom in/out whenever required.
+It uses Samsung-made 7-inch OLED displays, which the driver can touch the display and zoom in/out whenever required.

 Video Source: youtube.com/김한용의 MOCAR

-Virtual mirrors reduce blind spots and provide a clearer view in dark cloudy weather or in the case of direct sunlight.
-There’s also the benefit of smaller form factor and thus better aerodynamics due to reduced drag.
-They reduce the vehicle width, which means easier parking, and also reduced wind noise, which results in a more peaceful cabin atmosphere at freeway speeds.
+Virtual mirrors reduce blind spots and provide a clearer view in dark cloudy weather or the case of direct sunlight.
+There’s also the benefit of a smaller form factor and thus better aerodynamics due to reduced drag.
+They reduce the vehicle width, which means easier parking and reduced wind noise, resulting in a more peaceful cabin atmosphere at freeway speeds.